 To work on their network infrastructure, you’ll need the relevant skills for the job, but to work in a retail store or call center, you don’t need any particular skills, although previous experience with that kind of work will be an advantage.

 What types of jobs can felons do in the communication sector?

 Retail store – When you work in a retail store for one of the large cell phone and internet carriers, you’ll handle face-to-face sales, arrange new contracts, and take care of inventory management.

-Call center – As a call center operative, you’ll follow a script to work through customer problems, offer technical support, and to make sales.
+Call center – As a call center operative, you’ll follow a script to work through customer problems, offer technical support, and make sales.
 With sales work, you may be responding to customers who call the company to arrange a new contract, or you may be cold calling to make sales.
 Many call center roles can be done from home these days.

-Network support – The communications infrastructure across the nation is vast, and it takes skilled workers to keep everything running.
+Network Support – The communications infrastructure across the nation is vast, and it takes skilled workers to keep everything running.
 The kind of jobs available in support network operations involves running main cables, carrying out installations at commercial and residential properties, and fault finding.